 Putting up a hummingbird feeder all but ensures you’ll add a splash of color to your life.
 This one will bring in gorgeous birds and look nice in the window.
 Of course, the drawback is that you need to clean it often by hand.
 Don’t worry: A little soap and water will do the trick, and its glass construction means it will last a long time.
 Feeding hummingbirds saves your wallet, too, since you can make all the food yourself.
 Boil 1 part sugar and 4 parts water to create this concoction and refrigerate any left over right away.
 It’ll take your neighborhood birds a minute to find their new restaurant, but once they’ve discovered it (and given a rave review to their friends), you’ll never run out of visitors, provided you keep the food flowing.

-The smaller birds of the community will thank you for this tube feeder, as the small perches and openings go well with little feet and beaks.
+The smaller birds of the community will thank you for this tube feeder, as the little perches and openings go well with tiny feet and beaks.
 Watch for a mix of sparrows, chickadees, and titmice who enjoy having a spot of their own, and look at purchasing a blend that encourages them.
 However, a small feeder means you have to fill it regularly.
 It might take a few weeks, but you should get an idea of how often the birds start begging for a refill.
-Finding a spot can prove tricky as well because you never know when the guests of honor will alight on the other side.
-Place it between windows to best see every side.
+Finding a spot can prove tricky because you never know when the guests of honor will alight on the other side.
+Place it between windows to best see every angle.

 Many hoppers can actually be combined with suet feeders, drawing a wider group of birds to an area.
 But putting up some suet on its own works, too.
-Keep in mind, you mostly want to put out this meal in the winter months and can swap in fruit when it’s warmer.
+Keep in mind, you mostly want to provide these meals in the winter months and can swap in fruit when it’s warmer.
 Suet gets messy, and this feeder will need to get soaked and scrubbed indoors in winter so it doesn’t start to grow bacteria.
-You’re sure to spot all kinds of woodpeckers eating at this fat during the cold days and may glimpse an oriole or robin when fruit’s on the menu.
+You’re sure to spot all kinds of woodpeckers eating at the fat during the cold days and may glimpse an early-morning oriole or robin when fruit’s on the menu.

-Welcoming our feathered friends means taking in a few squirrels and chipmunks as well.
+Welcoming our feathered friends with the best bird feeders means taking in a few squirrels and chipmunks as well.
 While some anti-mammal feeder contraptions may work, those pesky critters keep finding new ways to come back.
 That’s why we recommend avoiding the pricier options that say they’re squirrel proof.
 Instead, choose a good location where a squirrel will have trouble climbing or jumping up to the feeder.
 Or invest in finches and hummingbirds who eat foods that most mammals won’t want to munch on anyway.